Rose Island (amusement park): Heyday

 In 1923 David Rose purchased the property, added an amusement park, hotel, and swimming pool, spending $250,000 in the process, and renamed it Rose Island.
 It included a wooden coaster, termed a racing derby and named the Devil's Backbone in honor of the rock formation, and a Ferris wheel.
 There were wolves in a pen, monkeys in a cage, and a black bear named Teddy Roosevelt.
 There was also a combined dance hall/roller skating rink.
 In total, the park was 118 acre.
 To access it, people either took a steamboat or they drove to a footbridge.
 One of the steamboats was called Idlewild, which would later become the Belle of Louisville.
-Others were the Steamer America, City of Cincinnati, and the Columbia.
+Others were the America, City of Cincinnati, and the Columbia.
 A steam ride from Louisville to Rose Island would take 90 minutes-120 minutes, due to the steamboats only going 7–8 miles per hour.
 There were also speedboats, such as the Vivianne III, that could quickly take businessmen back to Louisville.
 A ticket to ride the steamboat from Madison was 50 cents.
 The footbridge was a wooden swinging bridge 50 ft above the creek and easily swayed.